Byoung-Yong/FilterCoffee/README.md

 `Mass-Conserving Simulation of Filter Coffee Extraction from Incomplete Recipe Descriptors`

 The repository version in this folder is intended for manuscript review and reproduction.
-It is separate from the interactive web-service code in `../webpage`.
+It provides an interactive web-service at pourover-simulator.vercel.app .

 ## Scope